Omar Morales (footballer, born 1988)

 Omar Jesús Morales Paz (born January 18, 1988, in Tarija) is a Bolivian football defender who currently plays for Wilstermann in the Liga de Fútbol Profesional Boliviano.

 International

-He was called to play for Bolivia in the 2007 South American Youth Championship|U-20 South American Championship held in Paraguay.
+He was called to play for Bolivia in the 2007 South American U-20 Championship held in Paraguay.

 Morales was named in Bolivia's provisional squad for Copa América Centenario but was cut from the final squad.